Here is our step-by-step guide to the FHA home loan refinance process.

 When you are ready to send in your documentation, you’ll want to make sure the copy you send is clear and complete.
 All the words and numbers are clear, and it’s easy to read the entire document.

-If you are doing an FHA Streamline refinance, don’t worry about gathering bank statements and income documents because you won’t need them.
-And you won’t need an appraisal of the home!
+If you are doing an FHA Streamline Refinance, don’t worry about gathering bank statements and income documents; you won’t need them.
+In addition to not needing those documents, you won’t need a home appraisal, which can save you hundreds of dollars.

 To qualify for an FHA refinance, you must have had no late payments in the past six months.
 Within the last year, you can have one late payment, but no more than that to be approved.
 Miss a credit card payment, car loan, and/or personal loan, but don’t miss more than one mortgage payment.